+2018-2019 Suggested Sequence of Study

-- The following suggested sequence of study is for new full-time students starting the program in the academic year listed. - When registering for classes refer to your Program Evaluation/Degree Audit to see your specific program requirements and ensure proper registration. - Courses are subject to change. - ◆ General education course - ► Course has a prerequisite and/or corequisite. - Course meets the first 8 weeks of the semester. - → Course meets the second 8 weeks of the semester.
+The following suggested sequence of study is for new full-time students starting the program in the academic year listed.

+When registering for classes refer to your Program Evaluation/Degree Audit to see your specific program requirements and ensure proper registration.

+- General education course. - Course has a prerequisite and/or corequisite. - O Course meets 100% online. - E Course meets face-to-face after 5:00pm. - Course meets the first 8 weeks of the semester. - Course meets the second 8 weeks of the semester.